 A summary of what this solution is:

-• can balance up to 1.5 Ah difference per day, balancing also when not charging so no long charging times are required
+- can balance up to 3 Ah difference per charging-cycle, balancing also when not charging so no long charging times are required

 It comes pre-configured, with a profile we have concluded is a good compromise between capacity usage and battery life-length, ready to just install.
 But for those that have own ideas, almost everything can be reconfigured, also to profiles that we think is unwise.
 But if you are missing something, mail info<at>hlpdata.se and describe your problem.
 We can easily introduce additional working-modes with alternative usage of existing ports.

-If you want to know more about LFP and why BMS4S workes as it does, you can read about it here.
+If you want to know more about LFP and why BMS4S works as it does, you can read about it here.

 And you can see how I have installed it i my boat here